FDA Consumer Health Information Updates

 Author: FDA

-Posted: May 14, 2025, 3:58 pm
+Posted: December 22, 2025, 10:01 pm

 Dietary supplements are regulated by the FDA as food, not as drugs.
 However, many dietary supplements contain ingredients that have strong biological effects which may conflict with a medicine you are taking or a medical condition you may have.
 Products containing hidden drugs are also sometimes fal